Agata999/concerts-finder/README.md

 * Lists of all concerts and top 10
 * Concert details with event page on Facebook
 * Possibility to like concerts (option for logged in users only)
-* Dream concerts - if you can't find any interesting events, you can show your interest by liking dream concerts or adding any concert invented by you to the list of dream concerts (option for logged in users only)
+* Dream concerts - if you can't find any interesting events, you can show your interest by liking dream concerts or adding any concert you want (option for logged in users only)

 To-do list:
 * Adding and editing list of concerts